shaneholloman/mono/README.md

 - Enable the Renovate GitHub App on this repo (or org).
 - Renovate opens PRs; existing CI runs on them.
 Minor/patch devDependencies may auto‑merge if checks pass.

+Setup Steps

+- Visit https://github.com/apps/renovate and click Install.
+- Choose your personal account (top-left selector), select “Only select repositories,” pick this repo, and confirm.
+- Renovate reads `renovate.json` and opens PRs; your existing CI validates them.
+- First-time users may be asked to register and then redirected to the Mend developer portal (for example: https://developer.mend.io/github/<your-username>).

 ## Linting

 - ESLint 9 flat config is used per package: